Ordergroove's APIs support two versions of authentication:

 Application API Scope - Authentication via an x-api-key header that uses one of 10 keys available for your store.
 These keys (up to 10 per merchant) should only be used for server-to-server requests and not exposed on the client side.

-• Within Application API Scope, some keys may be granted the permission for "Bulk Operations".
+- Within Application API Scope, some keys may be granted the permission for "Bulk Operations".
 This means the key will be able to return records across multiple customers when using the List endpoints.
 Without this permission, the key will only return records within the scope of a single customer.

 Storefront API Scope - Authentication via a generated signature to call Ordergroove's APIs straight from the client within the context of a single customer.
 The key itself should not be exposed on the client side.

-• Within Storefront API Scope, you can optionally provide a parameter called "trust_level": recognized in the header of your request.
-This can be used when the customer is in a recognized state but not fully logged into your site, and limits the given signature to a small subset of available actions.
+- Within Storefront API Scope, you can optionally use Trust Level Authentication for customers who are in a recognized state but not fully logged into your site.
+This limits the given signature to a small subset of available actions and requires a different signature generation process.

 Application API Scope